sintaxi/smart-helpers/README.md

 # Smart Helpers

-an extension for the [smart platform](http://smart.joyent.com/) that gives you the ability to render your templates with layouts and partials, datetime helpers, and form helpers.
+An extension for the [smart platform](http://smart.joyent.com/) that gives you the ability to render your templates with layouts and partials, datetime helpers, and form helpers.

 ## Install

-add smart-layouts as a git submodule in the js directory of your your smart project:
+Add smart-helpers as a git submodule.
+In the root of your your smart project run:

     git submodule add git://github.com/sintaxi/smart-helpers.git js/smart-helpers

-Or if you would like to contribute back to smart-helpers, fork the project and then install the submodule with your remote repo location:
+**Or** if you would like to contribute back to smart-helpers, fork the project and then install the submodule with your remote repo location:

     git submodule add git@github.com:<username>/smart-helpers.git js/smart-helpers

 ## Usage

-in your `bootstrap.js` file tell your smart application to use smart-helpers:
+In your `bootstrap.js` file tell your smart application to use smart-helpers:

     system.use("smart-helpers.init")

-or only require the helpers you want to use:
+**Or** only require the helpers you want to use:

     system.use("smart-helpers.lib.layouts")
     system.use("smart-helpers.lib.datetime")